-You can grow palm trees in the warm areas of North Carolina.
-North Carolina has a humid subtropical climate with short mild winters and warm humid summers.
-Average January temperatures range from 46-56°F (7-13°C).
+You can successfully grow palm trees in the warm areas of North Carolina.
+North Carolina boasts a humid subtropical climate with short, mild winters and warm, humid summers.

-Average July temperatures range from 83-90°F (28-32°C).
-North Carolina is threatened by hurricanes and tropical storms during summer and early fall.
-On average it gets about 5 inches (130 mm) of snow a year across the state.
+The average January temperatures in this state range from 46-56°F (7-13°C), while the average July temperatures vary from 83-90°F (28-32°C).
+North Carolina faces the threat of hurricanes and tropical storms during the summer and early fall seasons.
+On average, the state receives about 5 inches (130 mm) of snow per year.

 North Carolina USDA Zones